Article I. Admissions

 Section 4.
 Committee on Graduate Studies

-Each department shall have a Committee on Graduate Studies consisting only of current Graduate Faculty members.
+Each department/program shall have a Committee on Graduate Studies consisting only of current Graduate Faculty members.
 The chair of this committee must be a member of the Graduate Faculty.
-Among the responsibilities of this committee are the following: (a) the performance of an annual review of the academic progress of each graduate student in the department; the names of those students who have been found to be in academic jeopardy shall be reported to the Graduate School (see also: Article V, Section 4 and Article VI, Section 3); and (b) the recommendation to the Dean of external examiners on oral defense committees whose status is comparable to that of members of the Graduate Faculty who also serve on such committees (see also: Article VI, Section 8).
+Among the responsibilities of this committee are the following: (a) the performance of an annual review of the academic progress of each graduate student in the department/program; the names of those students who have been found to be in academic jeopardy shall be reported to the Graduate School (see also: Article V, Section 4 and Article VI, Section 3); and (b) the recommendation to the Dean of external examiners on oral defense committees whose status is comparable to that of members of the Graduate Faculty who also serve on such committees (see also: Article VI, Section 8).

 Section 5.
 Categories of Admissions